Non-Commutative Gauge Theory at the Beach: Introduction

-Let us briefly summarise the content of the paper: \begin{itemize} \item Essential background material can be found in \ref{sec:background}.
-Here we review how solutions to the dKP equation generate $2+1$ dimensional Einstein-Weyl spaces; furthermore the Hitchin correspondence for $\bbR^{1,2}$ and more general Einstein-Weyl geometries is elucidated.
-We also identify an action for the potential $\phi = \p_x^{-1}u$ whose equation of motion implies the KP equation on $u$. \item In section \ref{sec:5dncCS} we introduce mixed topological-holomorphic $5d$ Poisson-Chern-Simons theory on $\bbC^2\times\bbR$ and its non-commutative deformation.
-The extension of this theory to a more general 5-manifold $X$ is described. \item Specialising $X$ to the projective spinor bundle of $2+1$ dimensional space-time, in section \ref{sec:PS} we define $5d$ Poisson-Chern-Simons and non-commutative Abelian Chern-Simons on correspondence space.
-This requires a careful analysis of the boundary conditions and (Moyal) quantizing the differential graded algebra of polyforms. \item In section \ref{sec:off-shell-reduction} we show how to recover Lax formulations of the dKP and KP equations by gauge fixing on correspondence space.
-We compactify non-commutative Chern-Simons on $\PS$, recovering the action from section \ref{sec:background}. \item We switch gears in section \ref{sec:amplitudes}, and treat KP theory as a perturbative quantum field theory.
-Consistent with integrability, we verify that all tree level amplitudes vanish. \item By implementing Koszul duality on correspondence space, we show in section \ref{sec:3d/2d-correspondence} that holomorphic surface defects wrapping minitwistor lines in Poisson- and non-commutative Chern-Simons support $w_{1+\infty}$ and $W_{1+\infty}$ vertex algebras respectively.
+Let us briefly summarise the content of the paper: \begin{itemize}\itemsep=0pt \item Essential background material can be found in Section~\ref{sec:background}.
+Here we review how solutions to the dKP equation generate $(2+1)$-dimensional Einstein--Weyl spaces; furthermore, the Hitchin correspondence for $\bbR^{1,2}$ and more general Einstein--Weyl geometries is elucidated.
+We also identify an action for the potential $\phi = \p_x^{-1}u$ whose equation of motion implies the KP equation on $u$. \item In Section~\ref{sec:5dncCS}, we introduce mixed topological-holomorphic $5d$ Poisson--Chern--Simons theory on $\bbC^2\times\bbR$ and its non-commutative deformation.
+The extension of this theory to a~more general 5-manifold $X$ is described. \item Specialising $X$ to the projective spinor bundle of $(2+1)$-dimensional space-time, in Section~\ref{sec:PS} we define $5d$ Poisson--Chern--Simons and non-commutative Abelian Chern--Simons on correspondence space.
+This requires a careful analysis of the boundary conditions and (Moyal) quantizing the differential graded algebra of poly-forms. \item In Section~\ref{sec:off-shell-reduction}, we show how to recover Lax formulations of the dKP and KP equations by gauge fixing on correspondence space.
+We compactify non-commutative Chern--Simons on~$\PS$, recovering the action from Section~\ref{sec:background}. \item We switch gears in Section~\ref{sec:amplitudes}, and treat KP theory as a perturbative quantum field theory.
+Consistent with integrability, we verify that all tree level amplitudes vanish. \item By implementing Koszul duality on correspondence space, we show in Section~\ref{sec:3d/2d-correspondence} that \mbox{holomorphic} surface defects wrapping minitwistor lines in Poisson- and non-commuta\-tive~Chern--Simons support $w_{1+\infty}$ and $W_{1+\infty}$ vertex algebras respectively.
 These come equipped with a non-trivial vacuum module.
-We verify that this same vertex algebra structure can be recovered from the collinear splitting of form factors in the corresponding space-time theories. \end{itemize}
+We verify that this same vertex algebra structure can be recovered from the collinear splitting of form factors in the corresponding space-time theories. \end{itemize} We conclude in Section~\ref{sec:discussion} by discussing possible extensions of this work.